Equity Principles of Carea CHC

 - Respectful and fair treatment for all individuals as outlined in our Respect in the Workplace Policy and related policies and procedures that ensure safety and wellness to all stakeholders.

-Primary Care and Telemedicine Registered Nurse (RN)
+Primary Care Nurse Practitioner (NP)